christianesl/bank-balance-tracker/README.md

 	 }
 	 ```

-Do not commit production credentials or permissive Firestore rules to a public repository.
+The current page is configured for the `bank-tracker-8bf36` Firebase project.
+Do not use permissive Firestore rules in production.
 Firebase web configuration values identify the project, but authorization is enforced by Authentication and Firestore rules.

 ## Run locally